divyaGrvgithub/YouTube-Clone/README.md

 Available Scripts
 In the project directory, you can run:

-Create-react-app
+# Create-react-app
-npx create-react-app namaste-youtube

 means executing the react app
 install the tailwindcss
-npm i -D tailwindcss
+# npm i -D tailwindcss

 Need to initialize tailwind then configure file will created npx tailwindcss init added in config file : content: [ "./src/**/*.js" ],